The

 To find our present sod.

-Lord, help me find
+Lord, help me find an ancient book,

 Or dusty manuscript,